-An eductor may be used in conjunction with an FDF valve to increase dispensing rates and im-
+An eductor may be used in conjunction with an FDF valve to increase dispensing rates and improve efficiency.
+An eductor may also be used to collapse the tank service hose after the tank has been filled or emptied.

 Contact the Gorman-Rupp Company or an authorized distributor for specifications and performance data on eductors or FDF valves.